akyriako/typesense-operator-docs/docs/crds/index.md

 | resources | resource request & limit                  | X        | _check specs_                                  |

 :::tip
-If you've provisioned Prometheus via **kube-prometheus-stack**, you can find the corresponding `release` value of your Prometheus instance by checking the labels of the operator pod e.g:
+If you've provisioned Prometheus via **kube-prometheus-stack**, you can find the corresponding `release` value of your Prometheus instance by checking the labels of the Prometheus operator pod e.g:

 ```shell
 kubectl describe pod {kube-prometheus-stack-operator-pod} -n {kube-prometheus-stack-namespace}